spacetelescope/jwst/docs/jwst/master_background/description.rst

 (e.g. MIRI LRS fixed-slit "ALONG-SLIT-NOD" or NIRSpec IFU "2-POINT-NOD" dither patterns).

-For the case of dedicated background target exposures, the 1-D spectrum contained in the "FLUX" column of the background :ref:`x1d <x1d>` products will be used for creating the master background spectrum.
+For the case of dedicated background target exposures, the 1-D spectrum contained in the "SURF_BRIGHT" column of the background :ref:`x1d <x1d>` products will be used for creating the master background spectrum.
 For the case of nodded exposures, the 1-D spectrum contained in the "BACKGROUND" column of the :ref:`x1d <x1d>` products will be used.